vesoft-inc/nebula/docs/nGQL.md

 # Nebula Graph Query Language (nGQL)

 ## About nGQL
 `nGQL` is a declarative, textual query language like SQL, but for graphs.
 Unlike SQL, nGQL is all about expressing graph patterns. nGQL is a work in progress.
 We will add more features and further simplify the existing ones.
+There might be inconsistency between the syntax specs and implementation for the time being.
 ## Goals
 - Easy to learn
 - Easy to understand